ThiagoSchetini/datalake-manager/README.md

 Next features:

     + Spark Generic Transaction Integration
-    + Google Cloud Storage Client
+    + Google Cloud Storage Client (refactor HDFS to be more than one)
     + new Transaction: HDFSToCloudStorageTransaction
+    + replace Appenders by relational database on sm and transaction entities data
     + tunning on YARN
     + cobol/positional in
     + rollback action on transactions